“Thank you for your work and desire to help others lead more full lives.”

-GIG Design uses metaphors because they empower creativity, knowledge, and functionality.
+GIG Design Coaches facilitate change because we teach with metaphors to connect health and performance.
+We empower creativity, knowledge, and functionality.
 GIG is the acronym for ‘Good Is Ground’ – that fertile ground for the best crop.
 Every business seeks to be the best.
 Yet, an average of 70% employees nationwide cost businesses customer ratings, profitability, productivity, turnover, absenteeism, accidents and theft.
 Is your business the best crop?
-GIG’s team improves companies by creating value or fertile ground for the best outcomes.
+GIG’s team improves companies by producing value – or fertile ground resulting in the best outcomes.

 Today, businesses are using design thinking to make more informed decisions.
 Anita Joy has been professionally addressing design factors to achieve health transformation since 1996 (or, literally since she was a tree-climber at age 6).
-Our mission is designing wellbeing into whole-being, which includes the individual, task, and the environment.
-We want to reach as many people as possible to make wellness a matter of health and design.
+Out team’s mission creates business values by reducing absenteeism, presenteeism, and turnover while improving competitive advantage, employee health and wellness, teamwork, and productivity through actionable performance behaviors.
+Our vision is 150,000 people each month learn performance is a matter of health and design.

 Camille Dieterle received her doctorate and masters of arts degree in Occupational Therapy from the University of Southern California (USC), and graduated cum laude from the University of Georgia in English and Dance.
 She danced professionally and is a certified yoga instructor.
 Camille has extensive experience in lifestyle design, the process of creating the optimal lifestyle for all aspects of health and quality of life.
 She teaches this process at USC and is profoundly inspired by people who are working to fulfill their health and life goals and dreams.
 She loves to feel the sand on her feet while running the Pacific Shoreline, shares her passion for yoga’s health benefits through hostessing yoga retreats, and becomes invigorated through her world travels.